Throop, Dorset

-Throop is a village in Dorset situated on the outskirts of Bournemouth.
+Throop is a village in the civil parish of Throop and Holdenhurst, in the Bournemouth, Christchurch and Poole district, in Dorset, England, situated on the outskirts of Bournemouth.
 It is renowned for its expansive fishing industry.

 Geography and administration

 Although within the historic county boundaries of Hampshire, at the time of the 1974 local government re-organization it was considered desirable that the whole of what is now called the South East Dorset conurbation, which includes Bournemouth and Poole, should be part of the same county.
 Throop is currently part of the Throop and Muscliff Ward within the Bournemouth borough council and is close to the River Stour featuring countryside views over the Stour Valley.
 The population of this ward at the 2011 census was 8,882.
 Also in the area is Muccleshell.

 History

 Throop village has existed for many years and is described in various historical texts relating to the Bournemouth area – in 1842 it is referred to as a "Pleasant and secluded village".

 Notable areas in Throop

 Throop Mill

 One of the main characteristics of modern-day Throop is the Grade II listed flour mill, first listed on 19 May 1975.
-The building gained it's 'listed' status thanks to its sluice gates, with Historic England stating "despite the mid-C20 date of the machinery, the structure is remarkably complete and an increasingly rare survival of its type".
-The mill and nearby surrounding areas are a popular location for walking and fishing, with several walking routes alongside the River Stour towards Muscliff and Holdenhurst.
+The building gained its 'listed' status thanks to its sluice gates, with Historic England stating "despite the mid-C20 date of the machinery, the structure is remarkably complete and an increasingly rare survival of its type".
+The mill and nearby surrounding areas are popular locations for walking and fishing, with several walking routes alongside the River Stour towards Muscliff and Holdenhurst.

-The mill in Throop village has been present in some regard from the 12th century passing through various ownerships including monks from Quarr Abbey.
+The mill in Throop village has been present in some regard since the 12th century passing through various ownerships, including monks from Quarr Abbey.
 The mill was recorded in William the Conqueror's Domesday Book in 1086, although it is unclear whether it was in its current location or nearby.
 The foundations of an earlier building have been discovered in the existing mill.
 The current building is from the late 19th Century.

 The most recent owners of the mill when it was still in operation were Parsons and Sons.
 They used the mill until selling it in 1957.
 Their name still remains on the outside of the mill.
-The mill has been closed since 1974, when it stopped operating due water drying up with the creation of a flood relief scheme further up the river.
-Although not in use, the early 20th Century milling machinery still remains.
+The mill has been closed since 1974, when it stopped operating due to water drying up with the creation of a flood relief scheme further up the river.
+Although not in use, the early 20th-century milling machinery still remains.
 Examples of this can still be seen, notably the 50" turbine drove water for mill.
 This is located on the grass outside the mill and was made by local Ringwood firm, Armfields.